History of Lutheran High School West

-The Lutheran community, and the newly-formed Cleveland Lutheran High School Association, subsequently made the decision to build two Lutheran high schools, one in Rocky River (which became Lutheran High School West) and one in Cleveland Heights (which become Lutheran High School East).
+The Lutheran community and the newly formed Cleveland Lutheran High School Association subsequently made the decision to build two Lutheran high schools, one in Rocky River (which became Lutheran High School West) and one in Cleveland Heights (which became Lutheran High School East).

 Lutheran High School West opened its doors to its first class of students on October 27, 1958.
 Since then, thousands of young people have walked the halls of the school building on Linden Road.
-Despite a stretch of years in the 1970s when the school was struggling to maintain enrollment and manage operating costs, the CLHSA and Lutheran community in Northeast Ohio has ensured that Lutheran West has been able to remain an exceptional educational option on Cleveland's west side.
+Despite a stretch of years in the 1970s when the school was struggling to maintain enrollment and manage operating costs, the CLHSA and the Lutheran community in Northeast Ohio ensured that Lutheran West was able to remain an exceptional educational option on Cleveland's near west side.

 Lutheran West students and their families are blessed with the opportunity to receive a Christ-centered education.
 The 65-year history of Lutheran West has been filled with academic, athletic, and fine arts achievements, but the strongest source of pride for our community has been the ability to cultivate a strong Christian foundation in the lives of so many young people.

 In 2022, Lutheran West began offering grades 6-8, expanding its student body to over 600 students in grades 6-12.